 Students in crisis can call 202-994-5300 and press option 2 to speak to a counselor on call 24 hours a day, seven days a week.

-Mental Health Services also offers walk-in hours to meet in person with a counselor for crisis intervention:
+The Colonial Health Center also offers walk-in hours to meet in person with a counselor for crisis intervention:

 Monday - Friday: 10:00 a.m. - 3:00 p.m.